 The conference offers participants two peer-reviewed research output opportunities.

-Peer-Reviewed Conference Paper: Those participants wishing to have their conference paper peer-reviewed and published may request this in consultation with the conference directors and should do so prior to the conference.
-The East Asian Studies Center at China Foreign Affairs University regularly publishes peer reviewed papers as does the East Asia Security Symposium and Conference Peer reviewed Publishing Site at Bond University.
+- Peer-Reviewed Conference Paper: Those participants wishing to have their conference paper peer-reviewed and published may request this in consultation with the conference directors and should do so prior to the conference.
+The East Asian Studies Center at China Foreign Affairs University regularly publishes peer reviewed papers as does the East Asia Security Centre’s Peer-reviewed Publishing Site at Bond University.
 You may publish in English, Mandarin or both.

-Book Chapter: From the 2009 conference presentations Bond University Press has published the book Chinese Engagements: Regional Issues with Global Implications (Hardcopy and Kindle Version).
-From following conference presentations the book China’s Strategic Priorities is under development with Routledge Press.
-Both books have been co-edited by the co-directors of the conference Brett McCormick and Jonathan H. Ping.
+- Book Chapter: From the 2009 conference presentations Bond University Press has published the book Chinese Engagements: Regional Issues with Global Implications (Hardcopy and Kindle Version).
+From the following conference presentations the book China’s Strategic Priorities is to be published by Routledge Press.
+Both books have been co-edited by the directors of the conference Brett McCormick and Jonathan H. Ping.
 Our expectation is to continue compiling appropriately related papers for similar book publications.

-Format and Eligibility: Conference presentations are ten minutes in length; all customary presentation facilities are provided.
+Conference presentations are ten minutes in length; all customary presentation facilities are provided.
 All registered participants in the East Asia Security Symposium are eligible to present papers.
-Non symposium participants are able to present but must submit an abstract (500 words) for review prior to the conference and pay a US$80 conference fee.
+Non symposium participants are able to present but must submit an abstract (500 words) for review prior to the conference and pay a US$150 conference fee.
 Applicants will be notified of acceptance within two weeks of abstract submission.

 Beyond the conference theme all paper proposals with a China focus are considered.
 Exemplar issues that may be deliberated include the overt extension of Chinese maritime attentions into the Indian Ocean; new visions of bilateral, regional or multilateral relations; new fields of interaction across the playing fields, of for example, global economies, technology and even space; new theoretical concepts and critiques; the differing roles of great, middle or small powers; the pace, place and conceptions of development and democracy with regard to security, stability and other political and economic goods.
-Our 2013 theme – Islands of Contention: History, Culture and Power – looks to synthesize and generate multi-disciplinary reviews and analysis.
+Our 2014 theme – New Great Power Relations and Reshaping Regional Structures – looks to synthesize and generate multi-disciplinary reviews and analysis.
 What are your ideas?
 Share and publish them through the East Asia Security Symposium and Conference!